avstaim/darkside/README.md

 ### Darkside artists

-Artists framework provides an Artist interface - a lightweight alternative to //android.graphics.drawable.Drawable// class.
-The main reasons are //PathArtist// and //MorphablePathArtist// implementations, used to seriously extend the possibilities of vector drawables and vector animations in Android.
+Artists framework provides an Artist interface - a lightweight alternative to `android.graphics.drawable.Drawable` class.
+The main reasons are `PathArtist` and `MorphablePathArtist` implementations, used to seriously extend the possibilities of vector drawables and vector animations in Android.

 ![Darth](images/darth.png)

 ### Darkside animations

 Kotlin DSL to describe animations in an easy-to-write and easy-to-read declarative style.
-Can be used in a combination with //Darkside artists// framework.
+Can be used in a combination with **Darkside artists** framework.

-### Darkside dsl
+### Darkside DSL

 DSL pack for comfortatble Android development.